claudiodangelis/banco/README.md

 # Banco

-## Note: not usable yet sorry, most of features are not implemented yet
+## Note: it's really basic

-Banco Management System, or simply Banco, is an opinionated software for the command line.
+Banco Management System, or simply Banco, is an opinionated project manager for the command line.

 Projects consists in a set of things like:
 - documents
 - bookmarks
 - notes
 - tasks
-- repos

 Banco creates files and folders.
 No database, no cloud services, no mobile apps.